cypress-exe/InfiniBot/documentation/db_manager.md

 ##### `string_property`
 Defines a regular property for strings.
+Set `accept_none_value` to true to mark none values as valid input.

 ##### `typed_property`
 Defines a regular property for integers, floats, booleans, and strings with support for `None` and `UNSET_VALUE`.
+Set `accept_none_value` to false to mark none values as invalid input.
+Set `accept_unset_value` to false to mark UNSET values as invalid input.
-Set `enforce_numerical_values` to true to disable strings as valid inputs.
+Set `enforce_numerical_values` to true to disable strings as valid input.
 Numerical strings will be automatically converted to integers.

 ##### `list_property`
 Defines a regular property for lists.